saraeygh/trello-team-collaboration/README.md

 ## Models designed based on below ERD
 ![trello-team-collaboration](erd.jpg)

+The ERD illustrates the entities, relationships, and attributes within the database.
+It serves as a reference for understanding how the data is organized and connected in the application.

+## Technologies Used
+- Django
+- Python
+- HTML/CSS

 ## Installation
 To run the Project Management Tool locally, follow these steps: